cfarison/data-science-work/challenges/project1.md

     many more older adults there were in 2014 than 2006, but it can’t possibly be an almost twofold increase.

-*TBIs from Unintentional Falls More Fatal for Older Adults* Deaths from TBIs also primarily impacts older adults, and unintentional falls is a leading cause.
+**Question: Are deaths from TBIs also primarily older adults from unintentional falls?**

 ``` r
 age_summary_deaths <-